 What is special about this course?

-This course is a combination of work-based and College training and provides the dual benefit of students gaining a nationally recognised qualification and work experience while in placement on an estate.
+This course is majority work based on an estate with approximately four weeks spent at College, allowing students to gain work experience as well as gaining a recognised qualification.
 Your lecturer/assessor will make regular review visits to your estate to monitor your training progress.
-Assessment and theory study will take place both at your estate and on block release at our Rural Studies Centre.
+Assessment and theory study will take place both at your estate and at our Rural Studies Centre.

 - A reasonably high standard of physical fitness.